← Back to blog

 Credential harvesting typically relies on getting someone to click a link to a fake login page.
 In the card format, players see the email, not the destination.
 The URL inspector forensic signal levels the playing field somewhat.
 I am curious whether players learn to use it or still get caught.

-Hyper-personalisation is interesting but constrained in this context.
-In reality, a hyper-personalised phish knows your name, your role, your manager, your current project.
-In a game where the player is reviewing cards rather than receiving emails addressed to them, that level of targeting is not possible.
-The personalisation in these cards is templated.
-This might mean hyper-personalisation underperforms its real-world effectiveness here, which would itself be a finding worth noting.
+Hyper-personalisation is interesting but operates differently in this context.
+In reality, a hyper-personalised phish references your name, your role, your manager, your current project.
+In a game where the player is reviewing cards as a neutral third party, that level of targeting is not possible.
+The personalisation in these cards is contextually plausible but not player-specific.
+The study is measuring whether people can recognise the structural signature of the technique, which is a separable and useful question from whether real-world personalisation is effective.

 Pretexting is my hypothesis for most interesting results, with a caveat.
 In the real world, pretexting works because the backstory is built around you specifically.
 You receive a follow-up to a conversation you supposedly had, context that only makes sense if you are the intended target.
 In this game, players review emails as a neutral third party.
 The pretext is not directed at them.
 That removes a significant part of what makes pretexting effective in practice.
 I still expect it to produce interesting data, but I would not be surprised if it underperforms compared to how it operates in actual attacks.
 The gap between game performance and real-world effectiveness might be the most interesting thing pretexting tells us.